frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 ### 💬 My Experience (How I'd explain it in an interview)

 > *"This was a similar CDP project but built entirely on AWS for a different client.
-The business challenge was the same — fragmented customer data — but this client had strict compliance requirements for SOC2 and GDPR, so governance was a priority from day one.*
+The business challenge was the same — fragmented customer data — but this client had strict security and privacy requirements.
+They needed to prove to auditors that customer data was protected, and since they had European users, they had to follow data privacy laws.
+So governance was a priority from day one.*
 >
 > *For ingestion, I used Lambda functions triggered by EventBridge on a schedule to pull data from ad platforms and CRM systems.
 Real-time events from the website flowed through Kinesis Data Streams, and I configured Kinesis Firehose to automatically deliver and transform the data into S3 in Parquet format.*
 >
 > *The heavy ETL processing ran on AWS Glue with Spark jobs.
 I designed the data lake with a Bronze/Silver/Gold architecture in S3 — raw data in Bronze, cleaned data in Silver, and business-ready aggregations in Gold.
 For the identity resolution at scale, I spun up EMR clusters with custom Spark jobs to match entities across millions of records.*
 >
 > *The warehouse layer used Redshift Serverless, which was great for cost optimization since we only paid for actual queries.
 I also set up Redshift Spectrum to query the S3 data lake directly without moving data around.
-Lake Formation handled all the access control and made GDPR compliance much easier — I could grant column-level permissions and track data lineage.*
+Lake Formation handled all the access control and made privacy compliance much easier — I could control who sees what data at the column level, like hiding email addresses from certain teams, and track where data came from and where it went.*
 >
 > *The orchestration ran on MWAA (Managed Airflow), and for activation, we used SageMaker to train and deploy ML models that fed predictions back to the ad platforms.
 We processed over 50 million events daily with sub-second latency."*